covid19-bh-machine-learning/master/report/paper.md

 As word2vec model, we applied the continuous bag-of-words (CBOW) word2vec architecture, a shallow, two-layer neural network, which is trained to predict the current word by using a few sorrounding context words.
 This model is generally faster, therefore it is the preferred choice to have a scalable solution when a large corpus will be available for training.

 The data we analyzed was a collection of orf1ab AA sequences, [WHERE DO THEY COME FROM?].
-We explored the hyper-parameter space try several combination of the following hyper-parameters: k-mers size, vector space dimension, number of epochs for the training.
-All the experiments were performed using Gensim [@ehek_2010_software] and Scikit-learn [@scikit-learn] libraries.
-In particular, we focused on the following pipeline, for each embedding built with these ranges of parameters:
+We explored the hyper-parameter space trying several combinations of the following hyper-parameters: k-mers size, vector space dimension, number of epochs for the training.

+  * embedding size: [3, 4]
   * embedding size: [10, 50, 100, 200, 300, 500, 1000]
   * training epochs: [5, 10, 20, 50, 100, 200, 500, 1000]

+All the experiments were performed using Gensim [@ehek_2010_software] and Scikit-learn [@scikit-learn] libraries.
+In particular, we focused on the following pipeline:
+- obtain a vectorial representations of the proteins;
-- build a tree by using cosine distance between sequence vectors
+- build a tree by using cosine distance between sequence vectors;
-- compare it with the clustalOmega generated tree by means of Robinson-Foulds distance
+- compare it with the clustalOmega [@sievers_2013_clustal] generated tree by means of Robinson-Foulds distance;
-- choose the best embedding by referring to the aforementioned distance and explore the embedded space and the resulting tree by:
+- choose the best embedding by referring to the aforementioned distance, exploring the embedded space and the resulting tree by:
   * analyzing the embedded space by PCA
   * analyzing the embedded space by tSNE
   * exploring the resulting tree both with the full embedded space and with the first Principal Components

-The comparison between the trees built on the embeddings and the clustalOmega [@sievers_2013_clustal] tree is done to have an external validation: results should not be too different from standard phylogenetic trees but should still show variations, in order to point untracked similarities between SarsCov2 and other _coronaviridae_
+The comparison between the trees built on the embeddings and the clustalOmega tree is done to have an external validation: results should not be too different from standard phylogenetic trees but should still show variations, in order to point untracked similarities between SARS-CoV-2 and other _coronaviridae_.

-Initial results indicate that higher dimensional embeddings are better at capturing the complexity of the aminoacidic sequences in terms of the resulting tree.
-The best results against the clustalOmega tree are in fact obtained for the word2vec model for a k-mer length of 3, a vector size of 200, trained for 200 epochs [IMAGE REF Rob-foulds].
-All subsequent analyses are related to this model.

-To understand how the underlying space is distributing its variability we performed a PCA up until 90% explained variance, and even if the best embedding required high dimensions (200), the majority of the variance can be found in 10 Principal components [IMAGE REF PCA].

-In parallel we performed a tSNE in 2-dimensions to have an indication on how the groups of different virus species were clustered and if any confounding effect was present (e.g. clustering for country).
-By plotting only those species that were present no less than 5 times we can see that SarsCov-2 clusters near the bat coronavirus, as expected[IMAGE REF TSNE].
-No country-related clustering was evident [IMAGE REF TSNE COUNTRY].

-Those steps were necessary to ensure that the embedding space was reflecting the underlying phylogeny that is usually caught by multiple alignment methods.

-Finally, by using the cosine distance we built a distance tree and inspected the resulting clusters formed around Sars-Cov-2 [IMAGE REF TREE W ANNOTATION].
-As expected Sars-Cov-2 has as nearest neighbours: Pangolin coronavirus [@lam_2020_identifying], Bat coronavirus, Sars-Cov.
-Unexpectedly, and this is worth pointing out: Porcine Deltacoronavirus, Sparrow Deltacoronavirus, and Murine Cov.

-The porcine Deltacoronavirus has been seen as related to Sars-Cov in a recent study [@boley_2020_porcine], while the sparrow deltacoronavirus has been pointed out by a less recent paper [@li_2018_broad].

 ### MHC class I and II binding affinity prediction